Photo: Martin Falbisoner / Wikimedia Commons

 Dubrovnik’s Best Experiences

-City Walls Walk (Gradske zidine): The 2km walk at the top of the medieval walls — the most extraordinary urban walk in Europe.
+City Walls Walk (Gradske zidine): The 2km walk at the top of the medieval walls — one of the most remarkable urban walks in Europe.
 Entry: €35/adult; open from 08:00.
-Best timing: 08:00–09:00 (before the tourist volume builds); the light quality in early morning is extraordinary.
+Best timing: 08:00–09:00 (before the tourist volume builds); the light quality in early morning is exceptional.

-Kayaking around the walls: Paddle around the outside of the Old Town walls — the extraordinary view of the wall base at sea level, the sea caves below the Buza bars, and the extraordinary cliff vegetation.
+Kayaking around the walls: Paddle around the outside of the Old Town walls — striking views of the wall base at sea level, the sea caves below the Buza bars, and dramatic cliff vegetation.
 Half-day tours depart from Banje Beach east of the Old Town: €40–60/person.

-Buza Bar: The extraordinary “cliff bar” — literally a bar built into a hole in the Old Town wall (Buza means “hole” in local dialect), with tables on the rocky cliff above the Adriatic.
+Buza Bar: The famous “cliff bar” — literally a bar built into a hole in the Old Town wall (Buza means “hole” in local dialect), with tables on the rocky cliff above the Adriatic.
 Entry through a wooden door in the wall near Ulica od Sigurate; no reservation system (queue or arrive at opening).
-The cold pivo (beer) and the sea view are the most atmospheric cheap experience in Dubrovnik.
+The cold pivo (beer) and the sea view make it the most atmospheric cheap experience in Dubrovnik.

 FAQ